 To get pregnant fast, the most important question is: When do you ovulate?
 This is when the ovary releases the egg so that it can be potentially fertilized by a sperm cell.
-The five days leading up to ovulation and including ovulation day are the only days that you can get pregnant.
-You have a higher chance of pregnancy the closer you are to ovulation day.
+The five days leading up to ovulation, ovulation day, and the day after ovulation day are the only days that you can get pregnant.
+You generally have a higher chance of pregnancy the closer you are to ovulation day.

 While there are some free ovulation calculators that will give you an estimate of when you ovulate by using some ovulation symptoms that you can monitor, the majority of women will choose to use an ovulation test to get pregnant fast.

 An ovulation test, also called an Ovulation Predictor Kit (or OPK), detects the concentration of luteinizing hormone (LH) in your urine.
 An LH surge will reach its peak 24-36 hours before you ovulate.
 The test normally will show a positive result when the LH surge occurs.

 Levels of luteinizing hormone (LH) stay low normally, but increase before ovulation.

 LH will increase to its peak 24-36 hours before ovulation.
 The process where LH increases from low to peak is called the LH surge.
 How long the LH surge lasts can vary from woman to woman.
 During the LH surge, LH can reach its peak in just a few hours, or it can take up to 6 days to reach peak before ovulation.

 The table below shows you the average LH concentration in urine at different stages.

 Knowing Your LH Surge Matters